The best Spanish islands

 But this post is not about me, it is instead about the best Spanish Islands based on the type of holiday you are planning to do.

-I have worked so much on this guide because I really wanted to clearly answer one of the most common questions I get about Spain: what is the best Spanish island for xyz?
+I have worked so much on this guide because I really wanted to clearly answer one of the most common questions I get about Spain: what is the best Spanish island for XYZ?

 And if you do not find the answer, just leave a message below and I will reply in no time.